Show / Hide Table of Contents

 A script has the following properties:

-- Script: a script is written in CSharp language and is compiled against .NET framework 4.8
+• Script: a script is written in C# language (version 8.0) and compiled against the .NET framework 4.8

 Script types